Naloxone

 What is naloxone?

 Naloxone is a lifesaving, emergency medication, also known as an opioid antagonist, which can be used to reverse the effect of an opioid overdose when administered in a timely manner.
-HealthRIGHT 360 provides overdose prevention and response training with naloxone to staff at all of our facilities.
+HealthRIGHT 360 provides overdose prevention and response training with naloxone to staff at all our facilities.

 What is an opioid overdose?